Kaki-the-Kid/Python-NMEA-Connector/Modules/NMEA_Interpreter/NMEA_0183_Commands/README.md

 Provides information about the vessel's wind speed and angle.

+The MWV Command is used to provide information on the wind speed and angle, which can be used to help other devices determine the vessel's course and improve navigation accuracy.
+It can also be used to monitor the weather conditions and to detect changes in wind direction and speed.
+The information contained in the MWV Command is critical for safe navigation, as it allows other devices on the network to determine the wind conditions and respond accordingly.

 The attributes for the MWV command are:

 * Wind Speed: The speed of the wind in knots.